Vyral/terrence-boykin/_posts/2022-10-11-get-ready-for-the-homebuying-process.md

 Lastly, **we’ll have a person who sells home warranties** talk to you about the importance of having a home warranty to make sure everything runs the way it's supposed to in the house during your first year.

 I know that was a lot to take in.
 Trust me, this buyer seminar will be well worth your time.
 Again, it's November 5 at 10 a.m. in our office in Garner.
-Sign up by going to this link; don't worry, it's at no cost to you and there will be food provided.
+Sign up by going to this [link](https://www.eventbrite.com/e/first-time-home-buyer-seminar-tickets-440937364527){: target="_blank" rel="noopener"}; don't worry, it's at no cost to you and there will be food provided.
 We’d love to help you\!